COVESA/dlt-daemon/doc/dlt-daemon.1.md

     Applications wanting to connect to a daemon using a custom port need to be started with the environment variable DLT_DAEMON_TCP_PORT set appropriately.

+-a

+:   Load an alternative configuration for app id log level defaults.
+    By default, the configuration file /etc/dlt-log-levels.conf is loaded.

 # EXAMPLES